Rules and Regulations

 1. The boxer shall be weighed without clothes, no later than 3 hours prior to the match.

-2. If the fighter is over weight at the time of the weight-in, he may reweigh again.
+2. If the fighter is over weight at the time of the weigh-in, he/she must lose the weight and re-weigh again.

-3. Prior to the weigh-in, all fighters must be examined and certified fit by a licenced doctor.
+3. Prior to the weigh-in, all fighters must be examined and certified fit to fight by a licensed doctor.

 7.2.
 A Male match shall consist of five (5) rounds, Three (3) minutes per round with a Two (2) minutes break between each round.

 7.3.
-Where a boxer shall fight Two or more bouts in any one day like mini serese or marathon tournament, the rounds for Male shall be Three (3) rounds, of Three (3) minutes per round with a Two (2) minutes break between each round, for female shall be Three (3) rounds, (2) minutes per round with a Two (2) minutes break between each round.
+Where a boxer shall fight Two or more bouts in any one day i.e. mini series or marathon tournament, the rounds for Male shall be Three (3) rounds, of Three (3) minutes per round with a Two (2) minutes break between each round, for female shall be Three (3) rounds, (2) minutes per round with a Two (2) minutes break between each round.

-3. Not classified as a prohited person, as described in the medical manual of the WMF-Pro
+3. Not classified as a prohibited person, as described in the medical manual of the WMO

 9.1.
 During the match, the seconds are not allowed to advise, help or instruct their boxer.
 Any